 - Shadows Upon the Matanzas, by Lee Zumpe

-Tales of Cthulhu Invictus ($12; Physical Paperback & PDF/ePub/MOBI copy)- Long before ivy grew on the walls of Miskatonic University, or the Deep Ones first came to Innsmouth, centuries before the mad Arab penned the dreaded Necronomicon, the malevolent powers of the Cthulhu Mythos plagued mankind.
+Tales of Cthulhu Invictus ($6 PDF/ePub/MOBI or $12; Physical Paperback & PDF/ePub/MOBI combo package)- Long before ivy grew on the walls of Miskatonic University, or the Deep Ones first came to Innsmouth, centuries before the mad Arab penned the dreaded Necronomicon, the malevolent powers of the Cthulhu Mythos plagued mankind.
 During the Age of the Antonines (96 AD–192 AD), when the Roman Empire was at the peak of its power, dark and unknowable forces were at work.
 Ancient wizards sought ways to cheat death, explorers stumbled on the remnants of alien civilizations, foul cults practiced unholy rites, and inhuman creatures sought to mix their blood with ours.

 Edited by Brian Sammons